What is dissolved oxygen?

 Lower limit default trigger values for dissolved oxygen saturation are provided on a bioregional basis in the ANZECC/ARMCANZ Water Quality Guidelines((ANZECC/ARMCANZ (October 2000) Australian and New Zealand Guidelines for Fresh and Marine Water Quality.)).

 Relationships between nutrient loads and oxygen concentrations in different types of coastal waterways can be explored in the Simple Estuarine Response Models (SERM) developed by CSIRO.

-The reference by Best et al. 6, provides dissolved oxygen standards for several Eupoean directives and considers the challenges involved in developing of such standards for the EU Water Framework Directive.
+The reference by Best et al. ((Best, A.A., Wither, A.W. and Coates, S. 2007.
+Dissolved oxygen as a physico-chemical supporting element in the water framework directive.
+Marine Pollution Bulletin 55, 53-64.)), provides dissolved oxygen standards for several Eupoean directives and considers the challenges involved in developing of such standards for the EU Water Framework Directive.

 More information on organic matter (changed from natural) and nutrients (changed from natural).